stock2shop/website/README.md

 ---

 ## Site Structure
-The following 5 sections contain instructions to create new pages and show differences in layout and page meta data
+The following 5 sections contain instructions to create new pages and show differences in layout and page meta data.

 ### 1. Articles